Verizon Wireless vs. AT&T Wireless

 Visible—Unlimited data and perks for friends

 The best MVNO for Verizon is Visible, a relatively new wireless provider.
-Its one plan costs $40 a month and comes with unlimited cellular data and unlimited hotspot data.
+Its plans are cheap and come with unlimited mobile data AND hostpot data, but speeds are much slower than you’d get from Verizon itself.

 Still, Visible is a solid option if you want a phone plan that’s cheap and generous.
 And you can get a lower price if friends sign up or if you join a “Party Pay” plan with four lines or more.